ansible/jewel/gateway_configuration_collection/roles/users/README.md

 ## Description

-An Ansible Role to configure users on Ansible Automation Gateway.
+An Ansible Role to configure users on Ansible Automation gateway.

 ## Variables